-Wise enables you to transfer funds overseas at a low cost.
+Wise enables you to change currencies and transfer funds overseas at a low cost.
 We take a closer look to determine what this bargain entails.

-Wise is currently one of the cheapest options for sending funds across borders.
+Wise is currently one of the cheapest options for sending funds across borders, and also functions as a digital multi-currency wallet.
 However, how does its service measure up?
-We take a close look at how it works, fees, rates, and its debit card, and evaluate if Wise is the safest and best option for your needs.
+We examine how it works, and its fees, rates and debit card, and evaluate if Wise is the safest and best option for your needs.

-If you’re looking for a straightforward way to transfer money from your bank account, Wise is worth checking out.
-The website offers an easy-to-navigate homepage with a cost calculator.
-They organize their FAQs well and provide rates guaranteed once they have set up the process, making transfers more accessible than ever before.
+If you're looking for a straightforward way to transfer money from your bank account, Wise is worth checking out.
+The website offers an easy-to-navigate homepage with a cost calculator and comprehensive FAQ section.
+Wise provides guaranteed rates once it has set up the process, making transfers more accessible than ever before.

-Users rave about their iOS or Android app’s high-quality login procedure as well – so don’t hesitate any longer if these options suit your mobile device.
+Users rave about its iOS or Android app's high-quality login procedure as well – so don't hesitate any longer if these options suit your mobile device.

 Wise key features

-- Wise accounts can contain up to 40 different currencies.
+- Wise accounts can contain over 50 different currencies.

-- You can send and receive money internationally with your Wise MasterCard debit card, which allows you to withdraw S$350 from foreign ATMs for free every 30 days.
+- When travelling, you can spend using your Wise MasterCard debit card, which also allows you to withdraw S$350 from foreign ATMs for free every 30 days.

 Wise is often less expensive than traditional money changers, and you can also track prices and exchange your cash when the exchange rate is most favourable to you.

 Wise offers a free account opening and maintenance service with no monthly costs.
-However, if you have more than €15,000 worth of assets stored in EUR balance per year (rounded down), the annual charge will be 0.4%.
+You can hold 50 plus currency balances for free.
+However, if you have more than €15,000 in your EUR balance, the annual charge will be 0.4%.

 Money transfer fee

-Fees for some of the most widely used currencies are as follows:
+Fees for exchanging SGD into several widely used currencies and transferring it to a recipient are as follows: